-Partially hyperbolic diffeomorphisms were proposed by Brin, Pesin~\cite{BP} and Pugh, Shub~\cite{PS72} independently at the early 1970's, as an extension of the class of Anosov diffeomorphisms \cite{A,AS}.
-A diffeomorphism $f$ is \emph{partially hyperbolic} means that there exists a decomposition $TM = E^s \oplus E^c \oplus E^u$ of the tangent bundle $TM$ into three continuous invariant sub-bundles $E^s_x$ and $E^c_x$ and $E^u_x$ such that $Df \mid E^s$ is uniform contraction, $Df\mid E^u$ is uniform expansion and $Df \mid E^c$ lies in between them:
+\emph{Partially hyperbolic} diffeomorphisms were proposed by Brin, Pesin~\cite{BP} and Pugh, Shub~\cite{PS72} independently at the early 1970's, as an extension of the class of Anosov diffeomorphisms \cite{A,AS}.
+A diffeomorphism $f$ is said to be partially hyperbolic if there exists a decomposition $TM = E^s \oplus E^c \oplus E^u$ of the tangent bundle $TM$ into three continuous invariant sub-bundles $E^s_x$ and $E^c_x$ and $E^u_x$, such that $Df \mid E^s$ is uniform contraction, $Df\mid E^u$ is uniform expansion and $Df \mid E^c$ lies in between: